Idamalayar Dam— Things to know before you go

-- Motor mud racing which is a uncommon activity done by the locals and you may try too
+- Motor mud racing is an uncommon activity done by the locals and you may try too

 - There is Hub for elephants that you can explore

-- Urulanthanni is also a bird watching centre with varieties of birds’ species.
+- Urulanthanni is also a bird-watching center with varieties of birds species.

 Nearby places of interest

-- Marine Drive– it is a wonderful promenade and one of the famous tourists places in Kochi toward the backwaters.
-The place is featured with weather proof cast ironed seats on grey tiles for utmost relaxation.
+- Marine Drive– it is a wonderful promenade and one of the famous tourist places in Kochi toward the backwaters.
+The place is featured with weatherproof cast ironed seats on grey tiles for utmost relaxation.

-- Bhoothathankettu– it is also a dam very near to the Idakulam reservoir and the both is well connected by transport system
+- Bhoothathankettu– it is also a dam very near the Idakulam reservoir and both is well connected by the transport system

 - Bishops House– this is called the eparchy of Kothamangalam and is an East Syrian Catholic House that is situated in central Kerala.